fftux/openshift-container-signing/README.md

 ```

 ### Use scopeo to copy signed image to registry
+Since we have configured generated and stored the private key in root's keyring, we will need to run this as root or use `sudo`.
 ```sh
 skopeo copy --sign-by testing@example.com --src-tls-verify=false --dest-tls-verify=false \
 docker://registry.example.com:5000/rhscl/postgresql-96-rhel7:1-32 \